 We love going off the beaten path, and always try to do mini adventures with our kids.
 One afternoon while exploring Yogyakarta, we decided to walk to Taman Sari (the Water Palace) from the Kraton rather than take a becak or a taxi.
 The route we followed, thanks to directions given to us by people we talked to on the street, had us walk through a kampung, which is somewhat like a mini village in the middle of the city.

 In all my visits to Indonesia, I had never really had a chance to see what a kampung was like.
-It was nice to walk through the narrow lanes of the kampung and catch a glimpse of local life.
+It was nice to walk through the narrow alleys and catch a glimpse of local life.
 The houses are small, and decidedly middle to lower income homes, but they looked well kept and clean.
 The kids liked passing through the kampung too, mainly because some of the residents had cute little gardens, and even had pets like bunnies or chickens.

 Be aware, but don’t be scared